Greatest Bengali of All Time

 A total of 140 nominations were produced from the opinion poll.
-The BBC started to announce the top 20 names from 26 March declaring one name each day starting from 20th position.
+The BBC Bangla started to announce the top 20 names from 26 March declaring one name each day starting from 20th position.
 On 14 April, the final day, which was also the Pohela Boishakh (Bengali New Year's day), the BBC announced Sheikh Mujibur Rahman, the founding father of Bangladesh, as the Greatest Bengali of All Time voted by Bengalis worldwide.

 Methodology

 Describing the process of voting, BBC's Bengali Service stated that to avoid any flaw or controversy, they followed the most modern method of opinion polling.
 Participants were asked to nominate their five choices of greatest Bengali personality on the order of preference instead of one.
 The top nominee of each voter was given five points, second nominee four points, thus eventually the fifth nominee got one point.
 On the basis of total points, the final list of the greatest Bengali poll was generated.